Sign In Register

 Safety Score

-Rolling Fork has an average annual temperature of 66°F (19°C).
+Rolling Fork enjoys a temperate climate with an average annual temperature of 66°F (19°C).
 Winters average 46°F in January while summers reach 83°F in July.
-Annual precipitation is 55.3 inches.
+The area gets 304 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 55.3 inches (wetter than the 38-inch national average).
 Air quality is rated Good with a median AQI of 43.
+The city sits at an elevation of 107 feet.

 Temperature